How to Install and Set Up Git on Windows, Mac and Linux

 git config --global user.email "you@example.com"

 The --global flag applies these settings across all repositories on your system, so you only need to run these commands once.
 If you work on a specific project that requires a different identity, such as a work project with a professional email, you can override the global setting for that repository alone by running the same commands without the --global flag from inside the project folder.
+This flexibility is particularly useful for developers who contribute to both personal and professional projects.

 Verifying Your Configuration